-This page describes how to create the delivery pipeline and targets that describe where and how Google Cloud Deploy will deploy your application.
+This page describes how to create the delivery pipeline and targets that describe where and how Cloud Deploy will deploy your application.
 See Configuration file schema for a description of the YAML file structure for delivery pipelines and targets.

 About the delivery pipeline and targets